AppIntro/AppIntro/README.md

 setFlowAnimation()
 setSlideOverAnimation()
 setDepthAnimation()

+setRandomDefaultAnimations() - Draw one of the above options
 ```

 If you want to create nice parallax effect or your own custom animation, create your own **PageTransformer** and call: